ABA–NBA merger: Kentucky Colonels

 The Colonels were one of the strongest franchises throughout the history of the ABA.
 In addition, the Kentucky Colonels–Indiana Pacers rivalry was the league's fiercest, and in all of professional basketball (NBA included), the Colonels ranked sixth in attendance.
 In spite of that history, the Colonels' final games came in the 1976 ABA Playoffs as the defending champions bested the Pacers to advance to the semifinals before bowing out to the Nuggets in a tight seven-game series.
 John Y. Brown, Jr., the owner of the Colonels, preceded the 1975–76 season by selling star center Dan Issel for $500,000 to the Baltimore Claws.
 However, when the money never arrived, Brown sent Issel to the Nuggets.
 Shortly afterward, he sent defensive standout Teddy McClain to the New York Nets for $150,000.
 Those transactions, especially the sale of former University of Kentucky star Issel, turned off many of the Colonels' fans.
 Though it was clear to everyone that the Colonels had the talent and the fan support to join the NBA for the 1976–77 season, in the face of various obstacles, Brown had other plans.

 During the merger negotiations in June 1976, the NBA made it clear that it would accept only four ABA teams, not five.
 The Nuggets and Nets, clearly the ABA's two strongest teams, were obvious choices.
 The Spurs had posted impressive attendance numbers since moving from Dallas, and were thus a very attractive choice.
 On paper, the Colonels were the logical choice for the fourth and final team, and likely would have joined the NBA if not for the intervention of the Chicago Bulls.
+The Bulls held the NBA rights to Colonels star Artis Gilmore, and badly wanted him on their roster.
+Thus, the Bulls fought hard to keep the Colonels out of the merger.